-Almond flour is one of my most-used keto baking ingredinets.
-I recommend keeping a bag or two in your pantry — I use it all the time.
+Almond flour is one of my most-used keto baking ingredients.
+I recommend keeping a bag in your pantry or your fridge– I use it all the time.
 I like to use an almond flour with a super-fine texture made from blanched almonds.
 I’ve had success using Bob’s Red Mill and Anthony’s brands, but other brands will work well also.

 I also use some coconut flour in this gingerbread cake recipe.
 Coconut flour is high in fiber and absorbs liquids like you wouldn’t believe, so we only need to use 1/2 cup in this whole recipe.